conan-io/docs/installation.rst

    *** You can change them in ~/.conan/conan.conf ***
    *** Or override with -s compiler='other' -s ...s***

-As it says, it does a basic detection of your installed tools and saves it in the **conan.conf** file (under your user home directory **~/.conan/conan.conf**).
-This auto-detected settings are just a convenience and act as a default for your conan commands.
-You can change them at any time in such file or override them in your commands with new values.
-You can also delete them from **conan.conf**, so you will have to fully specify them for new projects.
+As you can see, on first execution, conan performs a basic detection of your installed tools and saves the details in the **conan.conf** file (under your user home directory **~/.conan/conan.conf**).
+These auto-detected settings are just a convenience and act as a default for your conan commands.
+You can change them at any time in this file or override them on the command line with new values.
+You can also delete them from **conan.conf**, in which case you will have to fully specify them for new projects.

 Install from source